bbauska/HTML5-webdev/html-basics.md

   <li><b>row</b>: An element with role="row" is a row of cells within a tabular structure.
 A row contains one or more cells, grid cells or column headers, and possibly a row header, within a grid, table or treegrid, and optionally within a rowgroup.</li>
   <li><b>rowgroup</b>: An element with role="rowgroup" is a group of rows within a tabular structure.
 A rowgroup contains one or more rows of cells, grid cells, column headers, or row headers within a grid, table or treegrid.</li>
   <li><b>rowheader</b>: An element with role="rowheader" is a cell containing header information for a row within a tabular structure of a grid, table or treegrid.</li>
   <li><b>separator</b>: The separator role indicates the element is a divider that separates and distinguishes sections of content or groups of menuitems.
-The implicit ARIA role of the native thematic break <hr> element is separator.</li>
+The implicit ARIA role of the native thematic break &lt;hr&gt; element is separator.</li>
   <li><b>toolbar</b>: The toolbar role defines the containing element as a collection of commonly used function buttons or controls represented in a compact visual form.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->